-At Cottam, our curriculum aims to place all children at the heart of our school, regardless of background or disposition, by offering a rich and informed bespoke curriculum, packed with opportunities for all.
+At Cottam, our curriculum aims to place all children at the heart of our school, regardless of background, by offering a rich and informed bespoke curriculum, packed with opportunities for all.
 This is echoed in our school motto:

 ‘Children at the heart of our School.
 School at the heart of our community.’

 Taking the National Curriculum as our basis, alongside the fundamental life skills of Reading, Writing and Maths, woven through our curriculum are opportunities for our children to develop our core values, which we believe are essential so as to enable our children and staff to thrive in the world of the future:

 Courage: learners who boldly face challenges and support each other through difficult moments in learning and life.

 Compassion: learners who care for one another, have empathy for others and want to act to make a better world.

 Challenge: learners who embrace opportunities and are willing to learn from failure.

 Curiosity: learners who are eager to know and learn more and ask questions and explore answers for themselves.